 In March 2011, Shabhaz Bhatti (pictured), the Federal Minister of Minorities and the only Christian in Pakistan’s cabinet, was shot dead in his car.
 The Taliban claimed responsibility.
 He had been an outspoken opponent of the blasphemy laws and a supporter of Asia Bibi.

-Asia Bibi, a Christian farm labourer and mother of five from a Punjab village, is the first woman to be sentenced to death under the blasphemy laws.
+Christian farm labourer Asia Bibi is the first woman to be sentenced to death under the blasphemy laws.
 The blasphemy charge, which Asia has denied, arose in June 2009 after a dispute involving Muslim women who refused to drink from the same water bowl as Asia.
 When she challenged the women, they accused her of “defiling the name of Muhammad”.
 She was arrested, tried and found guilty, and was sentenced to death in November 2010.
 Her appeal was eventually heard in October 2014 at Lahore High Court, but it was dismissed and the death sentence upheld.

 In July 2015, the death sentence was suspended pending a full appeal hearing at the Supreme Court in Islamabad.
 The Supreme Court appeal was due to be heard on 13 October 2016, but was adjourned because one of the three judges recused himself, claiming a conflict of interest as he had been on the bench that heard Mumtaz Qadri’s case.
 The Supreme Court did not set another date.
 If the death sentence is upheld, Asia’s only hope will be a presidential pardon.